prioritizr/prioritizr/docs/reference/marxan_problem.md

 - spec:

   `data.frame` containing information on the features.
-The argument to `spec` must follow the conventions used by *Marxan* for the species data file (conventionally called `"spec.dat"`).
+In particular, `spec` must follow the conventions used by *Marxan* for the species data file (conventionally called `"spec.dat"`).
 Each row corresponds to a different feature and each column corresponds to different information about the features.
 It must contain the columns listed below.
-Note that the argument to `spec` must contain at least one column named `"prop"` or `"amount"`—**but not both columns with both of these names**—to specify the target for each feature.
+Note that `spec` must contain at least one column named `"prop"` or `"amount"` – **but not columns with both of these names** – to specify the target for each feature.

   id

   :   `integer` unique identifier for each feature These identifiers are
-      used in the argument to `puvspr`.
+      used by `puvspr`.

   name